Hudson County Attorney

-At D'Alessandro & Cieckiewicz, P.C., we represent clients going through a divorce to help them mend family relationships and move forward with their lives.
+At Lori Cieckiewicz, ESQ, our experienced Jersey City divorce lawyer represent clients going through a divorce to help them mend family relationships and move forward with their lives.
 If you are considering divorce or are going through it, contact our firm.
 Our legal team offers solid advice and guidance to help you resolve issues and get through the process with as little stress and damage as possible.

 We help clients resolve issues, such as:

 Unfortunately, mediation and collaboration are not possible in every situation.
-These methods are often not the best option in contested divorces or situations when divorcing spouses cannot reach an agreement.
+These methods are often not the best option in contested divorces or situations when divorcing spouses cannot reach an agreement or communicate and litigation is neceesary.

-When litigation is necessary, we stand ready to take your case to trial.
+We stand ready to take your case to trial.
 We properly prepare your case and give you reliable advice about what is most likely to happen in court.
-With more than 50 years of combined experience, we are able to properly analyze your situation and provide reliable advice.

 In New Jersey, there are two classifications of the grounds for divorce: no-fault divorce grounds and fault divorce grounds.